mostafijur566/coffee_app_system/README.md

 'get-user/token/' - (e.g: get-user/234sdflasdg/) Pass the token and get the user name and the user role

+'profile-info/' - Add profile info to the database

 'add-coffee/' - Add a coffee items to the database

 'get-coffee/' - Get all existing coffee items from database